futtetennista/futtetennista.github.io/posts/docker/2017-11-24-docker-haskell-executables.markdown

 issue: since all the Haskell dependencies have to be compiled, the first part of the multi-stage build was taking a long time to complete while the second part was taking only a few seconds.
-For this reason I ended up splitting the two, basically going back to the builder patter the blog post mentions: first I built a base image with all Haskell dependencies already compiled and than used a multi-stage build to create the executable image.
+For this reason I ended up splitting the two, basically going back to the builder patter the blog post mentions: I first built a base image with all needed Haskell dependencies compiled and than used a multi-stage build to create the executable image.
 The `Dockerfile` for the base image is not that
 interesting: